smhurf/lewagon_challenges/01-Python/02-Data-Sourcing/02-API/README.md

 ## Foreword

-One usualy source of data is API.
+A common way of collecting data is through APIs.
 Those can be [public API](https://github.com/public-apis/public-apis) with auth or not, free or paying, those can be internal APIs at your company, etc.

 When it comes to API, there are some keywords to know about: